 1. Understanding the Historical Importance

-In Berlin, two major concentration camps are open for public visits: Sachsenhausen and Ravensbrück.
-Each camp has its own unique history and story to tell.
-Consider your interests and the sensitivities involved when choosing the camp that aligns with your educational goals.
+In Berlin, two major concentration camps are open for public visits: The two major concentration camps were; Sachsenhausen and Ravensbrück.
+As in any multi-location site, each camp has a history and a story that is different from other camps.
+Select your interests and also take time to identify the sensitiveness when choosing the camp that will facilitate your education.

 2. Planning Your Visit